Md-Mursaleen/Python-Codes./README.md

-#my python codes is here.Do watch it out.
+#my python codes is here.Do check it out.
+I hope it may help you.